microsoft/react-native-windows-samples/docs/native-platform-modules.md

 The `Initialize()` function is attributed with `REACT_INIT`, indicating it should be run when the module is first created.
 Looking at the implementation in `testlib.cpp` we see it saves off a [`ReactContext`](native-api/IReactContext-api-windows.md), which your module can later use to interact back with the JavaScript side of your code (i.e. firing JavaScript events during a native operation).

-Finally, we also see the `multiply()` function is attributed with `REACT_SYNC_METHOD`, indicating that the function is part of the module's API surface, but also synchronous.
+Finally, we also see the `multiply()` function is attributed with `REACT_SYNC_METHOD`, indicating both that the function is part of the module's API surface,and that the function is synchronous.
 Looking at the implementation in `testlib.cpp` we see it does what we'd expect, multiplying the input parameters and returning the result.

 <!-- TODO: Add FancyMath. -->